wragge/trove-newspaper-totals-historical/README.md

 * 27 April 2021
 * 21 January 2022

-It's possible I might find additional harvests and add them here in the future.
+It's possible I might find additional harvests and add them to the repository in the future.

  Since April 2022, datasets have been automatically created every week and saved in [this repository](https://github.com/wragge/trove-newspaper-totals).

 ## Dataset details

+The [trove-totals-package.yaml](trove-totals-package.yaml) file contains a description of all the datasets using the Frictionless Data standard.

 Datasets are saved in the `data` directory as CSV files.
 There are two types of harvest – one captures the total number of articles per year, while the other breaks the totals down by year and state.
 The harvest date is embedded in the file title (in `YYYYMMDD` format).